 During therapy sessions, Sharon evaluates the patient’s sexual difficulties and dysfunctions, their current sexual expression and background, and the effect of the patient’s neurological condition on their sexuality.
 She will also suggest treatments for sexual dysfunction.
 She provides some practical advice about planning sexual activity and overcoming motor function restrictions, and offers the couple some tips on improving intimacy.
 Couples receive personalized ways they can improve their intimacy based on their lifestyle, as well.
 When needed, she will refer a patient to another health care professional for further consultation and treatment.

-“We provide an optimal sexual health comprehensive assessment and do all we can to alleviate sexual dysfunction as it relates to Parkinson’s disease in the hopes that helping patients better their sexual health will be commonplace in the movement disorders field,” said Dr. Tanya Gurevich, the Tel Aviv movement disorders unit director.
+“We provide an optimal sexual health comprehensive assessment and do all we can to alleviate sexual dysfunction as it relates to Parkinson’s disease in the hopes that helping patients better their sexual health will be commonplace in the movement disorders field,” said Tanya Gurevich, MD, the Tel Aviv movement disorders unit director.

 Currently, the Tel Aviv center is conducting a study to tactically assess the sexual needs of patients with Parkinson’s.
 The team hopes that the research will address intimacy and sexual dysfunction for people with PD on a broader level.
 “We hope that this research will be applied and transformed into practical guidelines and interventions for the entire Parkinson’s community,” Dr. Gurevich said.